IIIF/api/source/api/presentation/2.0/index.md

     * A content resource _MAY_ have a viewing hint but there are no defined values in this specification.

     Other values _MAY_ be given, and if they are, they _MUST_ be URIs.

-thumbnail
-:   A small image that represents the content of the object, such as the title page or significant image.
-It is _RECOMMENDED_ that a [IIIF Image API][image-api] service be available for this image for manipulations such as resizing.

-    Usage:
-    {: .usage}
-    * A manifest _SHOULD_ have a thumbnail image that represents the entire object or work.
-    * A sequence _MAY_ have a thumbnail, particularly if there are multiple sequences in a single manifest.
-Each of the thumbnails _SHOULD_ be different.
-    * A canvas _MAY_ have a thumbnail, particularly if there are multiple images or resources that make up the representation.
-    * A content resource _MAY_ have a thumbnail, particularly if there is a choice of resource.

 ####  4.4.
 Linking Properties